Should I Franchise My Business? Temptations Abound.

 To understand the well-wisher’s role is to understand they are usually a temptation and a distraction to the real work of analyzing whether or not franchising is a good idea.
 Know that most of all, they can do a lot of damage.
 They motivate owners to take risks while taking none themselves.
 A casual comment from a customer like “you ought to franchise your restaurant” echoes over and over again in the owner’s mind.

-Encouragement from a franchise consultant plus an entrepreneur’s excitement is a force of nature.
+Encouragement from a franchise consultant plus an entrepreneur’s excitement equals a force of nature.
 The experienced consultant is beyond powerful in this scenario because they represent expertise, authority and living proof that franchising can become a reality.
 ‘Certainly this consultant knows I’m on the right road.’
-Yeah, right, the road to failure if an objectivity kick in.
+Yeah, right.
+The road to failure if objectivity doesn’t kick in.

 “Franchise My Business” is a hypnotizing statement

 Franchise consultants are not necessarily the enemy, but if they offer encouragement to go forward without complete investigation, then they are the enemy.
-And even then, it’s not a consultant’s to encourage such a decision.
-Only YOU should make that decision based on facts not emotion.
+And even then, it’s not a consultant’s tole or place to encourage such an undertaking.
+Only the owner, the entrepreneur, should make that decision based on facts not emotion.